Abdisto/python-discord-bot/README.md

 I am using pomice for the music support and created a bash script to set the parameters and automate the bot's autostart with systems.

+Not completely ready yet:
+For Minecraft server start/restart/stop capabilities use branch: dev2 For any server start/restart/stop capabilities use branch: dev3

 ## Installing
 ```
 git clone https://github.com/BlacklightYT/python-discord-bot/